Cognitive neuroscience: Behavior

 The brain as a predictor

-The brain constantly anticipates, for example while reading this sentence, while walking down the street.
+The brain constantly anticipates, for example while reading this sentence, or while walking down the street.
 If you were connected to an EEG, we could measure so-called ‘Event-related potentials’, also known as ERPs.

 ERPs are electrophysiological responses of the brain to environmental events.
 These events can be simple sensory stimuli, such as sounds, flashes of light, or an electric shock to the skin.
 Also, motoric events such as typing can trigger ERPs.